TRAILER ACCIDENT VICTIM SEEKS OUT-OF-STATE LITIGATION FOR BACK INJURIES

 Final settlement was never reached in this matter.
 Despite accepting liability, Grinnell Mutual Reinsurance Company was unwilling to make a reasonable offer to settle this claim on behalf of their insured’s negligence.
 The top offer made was $4,000.
 As such it was necessary to initiate litigation.

-This case resulted in T.L. finding counsel in Missouri, the state where the accident occurred.
-Despite T.L. being a resident of Arizona, because the accident took place in Missouri, the litigation also had to take place in Missouri.
+This case resulted in T.L. finding counsel in Missouri, the state where the car accident occurred.
+Despite T.L. being a resident of Arizona, because the car accident took place in Missouri, the litigation also had to take place in Missouri.
 When it became clear that Grinnell Mutual was not going to make a reasonable offer of settlement, T.L. disengaged with this firm and hired local counsel that was licensed to practice law in the State of Missouri.